Rajeshwari-Rudra/GDP1/README.md

 # Role of a User
 - A person who can able to fetch all the information about the app.

+# Developement Details
+- It could take Three developers to build the app and delivers the fucntionality.
+- Developers has been divided the tasks among them.
+Code reviews, developer testing, and bug fixes are carrying out simultaneously with coding.
+- We have one backend devloper and UI design architecture.

 # Cost Estimation For the Project
 ![Cost Estimation](Images/CostEstimate.PNG)